yutingsdu/GeLuster/README.md

 Authors: Ting Yu and Junchi Ma designed and wrote GeLuster.

-Contact:

-Any questions, problems, bugs are welcome and should be dumped to Ting Yu <yutingsdu@163.com>
+Contact: Any questions, problems, bugs are welcome and should be dumped to Ting Yu <yutingsdu@163.com>

-Created on July 15, 2023.
+Updated on January 4, 2024.

  [minimap]: https://github.com/lh3/minimap2/releases
  [samtools]: https://github.com/samtools/samtools/releases